pythonph/pycon-organizer-manual/committees.md

 ## During the PyCon
 - Communicate with your team and the PyCon Chair.
 - Be pro-active in any potential problems.
 If you identify one, fix it before it becomes an issue
-- While the Chair has the final decision, during an emergency or if necessarily, you have to make a decision on the spot.
+- While the Chair has the final decision, be sure to be aware of emergency procedures.
+You might need to make a decision on the spot.

 ## After the PyCon
 - Relax.
 Managing a conference is a hard and fulfilling endeavor.
-You deserve to relax
+You deserve to relax.

 # Tips for managing volunteers